ryanfox1985/discovery_mars/README.md

 Coding Problem
 ==============
-Please provide a solution in code for the problem below.
-The deadline for submission is 48 hours after the problems were received.
-Any questions can be sent to barcelona-hiring@xing.com.

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete